jsmarier-courses/midterm-project-morganpaiine/mpad2003_midterm_morganpaine.md

 - 311 Email
 - Web-Based Self Service Portal

-Regarding how the data is presented, it is on a spreadsheet that holds columns for each section of a service request:
+Regarding how the data is presented, it is on a spreadsheet that holds columns for each piece of information of a service request, shown below:
 - Service Request ID Number
 - Status
 - Desc. of Request